-When a document is attested, it eliminates all worries regarding the genuineness of the documentation and eases the process of your international endeavour.
+When a document is attested, it eliminates all worries regarding the authenticity of the documentation and eases the process of your international endeavor.

-Police Clear has years of experience in handling attestation of valuable certificates and documents legitimately, keeping in mind the security concerns and customer requirements.
-Visa Logistics also offers a range of services that simplifies the entire process of attestation/Apostille like:
+Police Clear has years of experience in handling the attestation of valuable certificates and documents legitimately, keeping in mind security concerns and customer requirements.
+Police Clear also offers a range of services that simplifies the entire process of attestation/Apostille like: